ronilthomas/cyber-project/README.md

 ## Login or Decryption

 * Hash is generated from the plaintext and converted to it's binary form
+* The required image is accessed according to the username
 * A python script converts the number of pixels needed into it's binary form
 * The binary values are compared with the binary form of the hash
 * The user is granted access if the values match